-⚠ Delphix has announced the depreciation of support for Docker Compose with Hyperscale version 17.0.0.
-The January 2024 release starts a 12-month depreciation period for all supported versions on Docker Compose.
+⚠ Delphix has announced the deprecation of support for Docker Compose with Hyperscale version 17.0.0.
+The January 2024 release starts a 12-month deprecation period for all supported versions on Docker Compose.
 All prior and current product versions will continue to be supported on Docker Compose until January 2025.
 It is highly recommended that new Hyperscale installations be performed on Kubernetes.

 - Host requirements (Docker compose)

+- HTTPS certificate for Hyperscale (Docker Compose)

 - Installation and setup (Docker compose)

 - Custom configuration

 - Upgrading the Hyperscale Compliance Orchestrator (Docker Compose)

 - Managing the storage space

 - Migrating to Kubernetes